 Information for New Entrant Children

-You and your child are invited come and experience a taste of life in a New Entrant classroom at Lake Rerewhakaaitu in preparation for starting school.
+You and your child are invited to come and experience a taste of life in a New Entrant classroom, Tupu, at Lake Rerewhakaaitu in preparation for starting school.

-We recommend three to four school visits in the 6 weeks leading up to your child starting school.
+We recommend two to three school visits in the upcoming weeks leading up to your child starting school.

 Depending on the individual you may like to build up to this length of time.

-Please make contact with Michele Terrell (Room 2 teacher & Junior School leader) to arrange visits.
+Please make contact with Miss Harris (Tupu Teacher) email@example.com to arrange visits.